Bailiff of Guernsey: Duties

 In the absence of the Bailiff, the Deputy Bailiff will normally fulfil most duties.
 The office of Deputy Bailiff was created in 1969.

 A Judge of the Royal Court may preside over the Royal Court.

 A senior Jurat may be appointed a Lieutenant Bailiff to preside over lesser Courts, such as the Contract Court and Liquor Licensing Extension Court.
 A professional lawyer may also be appointed as a Lieutenant Bailiff.
 A Lieutenant Bailiff may fulfil additional court duties in an emergency situation.

+Deputy Bailiff of Guernsey

+The office of Deputy Bailiff of Guernsey assists the Bailiff in judicial, parliamentary, and civic duties and stands in for the Bailiff when they are unavailable.
+They also continue the court's judicial work and may preside over the States of Deliberation in the absence of the Bailiff.
+This role was created in 1969, and the Deputy Bailiff is appointed by the Sovereign based on recommendations.
+Jessica Roland became the first female Deputy Bailiff in May 2020.